(Published September 2020, last updated May 2023)

 Several companies offer luggage and people transfers along the Chemin de Stevenson.
 Each one requires you to leave your bags in the foyer by 8 AM each morning and they will be dropped at your next hotel some time during the afternoon.
 (If you have a short day of walking planned, it is possible you will arrive before your luggage.)

 Each company has slightly different price rates, weight restrictions and operating seasons.
 If you are walking very early or very late (before mid-April or after mid-October) in the season, check carefully that the service is available when you need it.

 Of the companies listed below, I use La Malle Postale.
-Over the years, they have proved reliable, responsive to questions and very helpful when I needed to veer slightly away from their standard set of drop off points.
-Their website is easy to use (despite being in French!) and payment is via a secure system.
+Over the years, they have proved reliable, responsive to questions (the staff speak several languages) and very helpful when I needed to veer slightly away from their standard set of drop off points.
+Their website is easy to use (with English, German and French versions) and payment is via a secure system.

 La Malle Postale (Le Puy-en-Velay to Alès)

 Transbagages (Le Puy-en-Velay to Saint-Jean-du-Gard)

 Balades Cévenoles (Le Puy-en-Velay to Alès)

 The best time of year to walk the Chemin de Stevenson